 3. Swap plastic toothbrushes for bamboo toothbrushes

 instead of buying your standard plastic toothbrush, only to discard it to landfill in three months when it gets a bit tired, consider swapping out for a bamboo toothbrush, an eco-friendly alternative to using plastic.

 Bamboo is one of the fastest-growing plants, meaning there is a quickly replaceable, sustainable supply, and it’s also completely biodegradable, so it can be recycled or composted when it has reached the end of its life.

-If you decide to switch to a bamboo toothbrush, we highly recommend our Bamboo toothbrush from Bamboo Barter.
+If you decide to switch to a bamboo toothbrush, we highly recommend our Bamboo toothbrush with seeds.
 This bamboo toothbrush has an added bonus.. when it has reached the end of its life it can be sprouted into a beautiful Basil or mint plant!